Cutoff for Almost All Random Walks on Abelian Groups: Introduction and Statement of Results

 \begin{introdefn*} A sequence $(X^N)_\Ninn$ of Markov chains is said to exhibit \textit{cutoff} when, in a short time-interval, known as the \textit{cutoff window}, the TV distance of the distribution of the chain from equilibrium drops from close to $1$ to close to $0$, or more precisely if there exists $(t_N)_\Ninn$ with

 where $d_N(\cdot)$ is the TV distance of $X^N(\cdot)$ from its equilibrium distribution for each $\Ninn$.

-We say that a RW on a sequence of random graphs $(H_N)_\Ninn$ \textit{exhibits cutoff around time $(t_N)_\Ninn$ whp} if, for all fixed $\eps$, in the limit $\Ninf$, the TV distance at time $(1 + \eps) t_N$ converges in distribution to $0$ and at time $(1 - \eps) t_N$ to $1$, where the randomness is over $H_N$. \end{introdefn*}
+We say that a RW on a sequence of random graphs $(H_N)_\Ninn$ \textit{exhibits cutoff around time $(t_N)_\Ninn$ \whp} if, for all fixed $\eps$, in the limit $\Ninf$, the TV distance at time $(1 + \eps) t_N$ converges in distribution to $0$ and at time $(1 - \eps) t_N$ to $1$, where the randomness is over the random graph~$H_N$. \end{introdefn*}

 To extend the Aldous--Diaconis conjecture to $1 \ll k \lesssim \log \abs G$, one needs additional assumptions.
 For an Abelian group $G$, write $d(G)$ for the minimal size of a generating set of $G$.
 If $k < d(G)$, then the group cannot be generated by any choice of generators. \textcite{P:gen-abelian} shows that the expected number of independent, uniform generators required to generate the group is at most $d(G) + 3$.
 (That is, if $Z_1, Z_2, ... \sim^\iid \Unif(G)$ and $\kappa \in \mbn$ is minimal with $\langle Z_1, ..., Z_\kappa \rangle = G$, then $d(G) \le \ex{\kappa} \le d(G) + 3$.)
-Thus $k - d(G) \gg 1$ is always sufficient for $G$ to be generated by $\bra{Z_1^\pm, ..., Z_k^\pm}$ whp (by Markov's inequality); we assume this throughout.
-In many cases, $k - d(G) \gg 1$ is necessary to generate the group whp, and so this assumption cannot be removed.
+Thus $k - d(G) \gg 1$ is always sufficient for $G$ to be generated by $\bra{Z_1^\pm, ..., Z_k^\pm}$ \whp (by Markov's inequality); we assume this throughout.
+In many cases, $k - d(G) \gg 1$ is necessary to generate the group \whp, and so this assumption cannot be removed.
 For a characterisation of these cases and related discussion, see \cite[\cref{res-p5:gen:dichotomy}]{HOt:rcg:abe:extra}.
 The condition $k - d(G) \asymp k$ is particularly relevant for the Aldous--Diaconis conjecture; see \cref{rmk-p2:intro:cutoff:ad}.

 We use an \emph{entropic method}, which involves defining \emph{entropic times}; see \S\ref{sec-p2:intro:previous-work:generic-ent} for a high-level description of the method and \S\ref{sec-p2:cutoff1:ent:method} for the specific application.
 The main idea is to use an auxiliary process $W$ to generate the walk $S$; one then studies the entropy of the process $W$.
-Write $Z = [Z_1, ..., Z_k]$ for the (multiset of) generators of the Cayley graph; then $G_k$ corresponds to choosing $Z_1, ..., Z_k \sim^\iid \Unif(G)$.
+Write $Z = [Z_1, ..., Z_k]$ for the multiset of generators of the Cayley graph; then $G_k$ corresponds to choosing $Z_1, ..., Z_k \sim^\iid \Unif(G)$.
 Here, $W_i(t)$ is, for each $i$, the number of times generator $Z_i$ has been applied minus the number of times $Z_i^{-1}$ has been applied; $W$ is a rate-1 RW on $\mbz^k$.
-Then $S(t) = W(t) \bcdot Z$ when the group is Abelian.
+Then, $S(t) = W(t) \bcdot Z$ when the group is Abelian.
 (This auxiliary process $W$ is key even when studying nilpotent groups.)

 For undirected graphs, $W$ is the usual simple RW (abbreviated \textit{SRW}): a coordinate is selected uniformly at random and incremented/decremented by 1 each with probability $\tfrac12$.
 For directed graphs, inverses are never applied, so a step of $W$ is as follows: a coordinate is selected uniformly at random and incremented by 1; we term this the \textit{directed} RW (abbreviated~\textit{DRW}).